mulle-nat/mulle-c-string-escape/README.md

 conversion is [usage.txt](src/usage.txt) being turned into [usage.inc](src/usage.inc).
 You can feed it binary or text files.

-You can `#include` the output as string contents, or copy/paste it into your C program like so:
+You can copy/paste the output as string contents into your C source or `#include` the output like so:

 ```
 static char  data[] =